NicolasJBM/scholR/README.md

   (preferred on Mac based on my experience){target=“\_blank”}.

-Note that the link between R and Latex might sometimes get missing or broken on Windows.
-When trying to print PDF documents, you might then have the following error message:
+Note that the link between R and Latex might sometimes get missing or broken on Windows when you update R. When trying to print PDF documents, you might then have the following error message:

     !Latex Error: 'Sweave.sty' not found